The Challenge is Real

-To help prepare more students for post-secondary success, 13 middle school campuses from across the region are taking part in the Challenge Network this school year (2012-13).
+To help prepare more students for post-secondary success, 18 middle school campuses from across the region have partnered with A+ for deep, on-campus work in the Challenge Network this school year (2013-14).

 A+ Coaches for leadership, literacy and mathematics work with teachers and school leaders at each Challenge Network school, to strengthen leadership and teaching, increase student achievement, and improve the college-going culture on campus.